-Ready for a taste of Hawaii closer to home?
-Try this refreshing Poke Bowl recipe—my creative spin on the Hawaiian classic.
-I season the freshest tuna sashimi with Japanese flavors and serve it donburi style over rice.
-Customize your bowl with your favorite toppings!
-It’s a light and satisfying meal for the family or your next DIY Poke Party.
+Bring the flavors of Hawaii closer to home with my creative and refreshing Poke Bowl recipe.
+I season the freshest salmon and tuna sashimi with Japanese flavors and serve it donburi style over rice.
+It’s a light and satisfying dish that’s easy to customize!

 Table of Contents